guross/WeTube/README.md

 # Youtube Clone Front End
- This site is just the frontend of the Youtube-Clone repository.
+ This site is just the frontend of the Youtube-Clone repository.<br/>
+ Click [here](https://youtube-clone-front-end.vercel.app/) and go to site.

  ## How Can I use
 - Download the code